lwjglgamedev/lwjglbook-bookcontents/chapter-01/chapter-01.md

 LWJGL is a low level API that acts like a wrapper around OpenGL.
 Therefore, if your idea is to start creating 3D games in a short period of time maybe you should consider other alternatives like [jMonkeyEngine](https://jmonkeyengine.org) or [Unity](https::/unity.com).
 By using this low level API you will have to go through many concepts and write lots of lines of code before you see the results.
 The benefit of doing it this way is that you will get a much better understanding of 3D graphics and you will always have the control.

 Regarding Java, you will need at least Java 17.
 So the first step, in case you do not have that version installed, is to download the Java SDK.
-You can download the OpenJDK binaries [here](https://jdk.java.net/17/), or you can download them from [Adoptium](https://adoptium.net/temurin/archive?version=17), which has an installer on Windows and macOS.
-When downloading the Adoptium build, make sure to download the "JDK" and not the "JRE."
-Just choose the installer that suits your Operating System and install it.
+You can download the OpenJDK binaries [here](https://jdk.java.net/17/).
 In any case, this book assumes that you have a moderate understanding of the Java language.
 If this is not your case, you should first get proper knowledge of the language.

+The best way to work with the examples is to clone the Github repository.
+You can either download the whole repository as a zip and extract in in your desired folder or clone it by using the following command: `git clone https://github.com/lwjglgamedev/lwjglbook.git`.
+In bot cases you will have a root folder which contains one sub folder per chapter.

 You may use the Java IDE you want in order to run the samples.
 You can download IntelliJ IDEA which has good support for Java.
 IntelliJ provides a free open source version, the Community version, which you can download from here: [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/ "IntelliJ").